KenKundert/inform/doc/index.rst

    * - :func:`inform.cull`
      - Strips unintersting value from collections.

+   * - :func:`inform.ddd`
+     - Pretty prints its arguments, used when debugging code.

    * - :func:`inform.fmt`
      - Similar to format(), but can pull argument from the local scope.